h01ger/piuparts/README.txt

 used to run piuparts.debian.org.
 They are all optional, default values are set in the scripts.

+* "PYTHONPATH" (global) sets the search path to the piupartslib python modules if they are not installed in their default location in /usr.

 * "prefix" (global) sets the prefix of the piuparts installation, e.g. for finding $prefix/share/piuparts/ .